lupyuen/lupyuen.github.io/src/spi.md

 ## Execute the SPI Transfers

-TODO
+Now we're ready to execute the two SPI Transfers!

-Set Chip Select pin to Low, to activate BME280
+By SPI Convention, we set the __Chip Select Pin to Low__ to activate BME280 (and get it ready for talking)...

 ```c
     //  Set Chip Select pin to Low, to activate BME280